-Every year, choose the strongest looking canes, and tie them to the trellis, which will provide them the support they need and keep fruiting canes off the ground.
+Every year, choose the strongest looking canes and tie them to the trellis, which will provide them with the support they need and keep fruiting canes off the ground.
 Cut out weaker and damaged canes to keep the bush from getting overcrowded.

-Try to keep one year old growth and two year old growth separated to make picking and pruning a simpler job.
-For example you could tie all new growth to the the higher wires of the trellis one year, and lower wires the next year.
+Try to keep one-year-old growth and two-year-old growth separated to make picking and pruning a simpler job.
+For example, you could tie all new growth to the higher wires of the trellis one year, and lower wires the next year.

 After canes have finished fruiting, cut them out completely, right down to the ground,

 As soon as the fruit begins to appear on your berry bush, it would be a good idea to invest in a fruit cage or fruit netting to deter birds, who will happily devour all your lovely fruit if you let them!
 Raspberries and loganberries will be ready in July and August, while blackberries will be ready for picking in late August and September.